funkybooboo/civilization_simulation/README.md

 ## How to Run

 This program uses poetry to manage dependencies.
 Before running the program, install dependencies using `poetry shell` and `poetry install`.
-Then to run the simulation, run 'main.py'.
+Then, to run the simulation, run `python3 src/main.py`.
+The simulation will take some time to complete.
+You will get the simulation results plotted as output of the program.

 ## Code Structure